yan-duarte/yan-duarte.github.io/_posts/2016-01-08-welcome-to-jekyll.markdown

 | meanCholesterol   | The average of the mean TC (Total Cholesterol) of the female population, counted in mmol per L; (calculated as if each country has the same age composition as the world | MRC-HPA Centre for Environment and Health |

 ## STEP 4: Identify a second topic that you would like to explore in terms of its association with your original topic.
+When I looked again in Gapminder, there were three topics that I thought that could have some link with the incidence of new breast cancer cases:
+1. Sugar per person (g per day);
+2. Food supply (kilocalories / person & day);
+3. Cholesterol (fat) in blood, woomen, (mmol/L).